Your financial prep guide for Academy 2026 Anaheim

 Practice growth case studies covering specialty service buildout and ROI

-APP and tech utilization to leverage doctor time on higher-margin services
+APP and tech utilization to free doctor time for higher-margin services

 Financial prep checklist